loisr/Mod-3-Project-Books/README.md

 ![image of graph of word counts per author](/Screen%20Shot%202019-03-29%20at%201.10.31%20PM.png)

 ## Cleaning Up the Data
 After EDA, we cleaned up our data.
-We created a class that read in our data and did pre processing and cleaning automatically.
-It got rid of all punctuation and made everything lowercase.
-Then it tokenized all of the text and removed all common English stop words.
-It then lemmatized the text and added it to a single dataframe that was exported to a csv for easy sharing and importing into other notebooks.
+We created a class that read, pre-processed, and cleaned our data automatically.
+Our pre-processing included removing capitalization and punctuation prior to tokenization, as well as the removal of stop words.
+The class then tokenized and lemmatized the text and returned it as a dataframe along with the target author lifted from the file path.

 ## Data Analysis
-Our best model had a testing F-1 score of 1.0 and a cross validation score of .93 across 5 folds.
+Our best performing model had a testing F-1 score of 1.0 and a cross validation score of .93 across 5 folds.

 ![image of best model outcomes](/Screen%20Shot%202019-03-29%20at%201.12.01%20PM.png)

 ![image of AOC of best model](/Screen%20Shot%202019-03-29%20at%201.12.24%20PM.png)

 ## Model Results
 We made multiple models with multiple parameters to get the best model possible.
-After multiple models and hyper parameter tuning we found that SGD-R tuned TF and ______ worked best.
-Our model predicts with nearly ~93% accuracy.
+After multiple models and hyper parameter tuning we found that atuned SGDC-Regression model worked best.
+Our model predicts with approximately 93% accuracy.
 Given that this is a multiclass classification model based on text data, this is beyond excellent.
 Here is a basic picture of all our models and their accuracy scores.

 ## Frameworks / Libraries Used:
 - Sklearn